 Everlywell has a huge variety of at-home wellness tests that screen every aspect of your health.
 There are tests for sleep, stress, hormones, heart health, fertility, and allergies.
 In fact, you have over 35 tests to choose from.

-Whichever test you choose, you get a highly detailed report that shows every genetic marker screened for and your results.
-For example, with the sleep and stress test, you see whether your cortisol levels are high, low, or medium, with actionable advice on what to change to help you get the best night’s sleep possible.
+You get a highly detailed report that shows every genetic marker screened for and your results.
+For example, when we took the sleep and stress test, we could see whether cortisol levels are high, low, or medium, with actionable advice on what to change.

 You can buy various at-home STD tests, too.
 There’s the option to buy a subscription, so you can choose which STD tests you want, and they’re delivered to your door every month.
 It also means they’re cheaper.